MiguelSombrero/sql-query-builder/docs/design.md

 ![Select_class_diagram](https://github.com/MiguelSombrero/sql-query-builder/blob/develop/docs/where-class-diagram.jpg)

+For the convenience, showing in diagram only one overload of every method of `Comparison` class.

 Where clause and its builder is used in all the statements that are using `WHERE` conditions.

 For Example `...from().table("person").where(QueryFactory.valueOf("age").greaterThan(30))`.